Checklist for Applying

-A minimum of two confidential letters of recommendation must be submitted online.
+A minimum of two confidential letters of recommendation must be submitted online (by the recommender).
 The letters should be written by academic faculty who can testify to an applicant’s research abilities and potential for success in a graduate program.
 The online application also requires recommenders' names, institutions, and email addresses.
 The recommenders will be sent an email with information on how to submit the letter.
 Recommenders must submit the letters online by the application deadline.

 ✓ Statement of Purpose

 This is an opportunity for each applicant to tell us about themselves and why they would make an excellent addition to the graduate program.
 The statement of purpose is a one-page personal essay that addresses the following prompts:

 Why you want to pursue a MS/PhD in computer science.

 What specific areas of computer science most interest you.